Kafka’s The Trial

 “Someone must have slandered Josef K., for one morning, without having done anything wrong, he was arrested.”

-The protagonist, Josef K., is awakened one morning to the accusation that he has committed some crime.
+The protagonist, Josef K., is awakened one morning by the accusation that he has committed some crime.
 He is cast summarily into nonsensical court processes and a frustrating quest to ascertain the nature of his alleged offense.

 There are no melodramatic courtroom scenes or misuse of rules on which I can base a cautionary blog post.
 There aren’t any practical lessons to be learned.
 It’s not even an uplifting tale that conveys hope for a triumph against adversity.